cklokmose/warpmind/README.md

     }
 });

-// Now chat normally - AI will use tools when needed! const response = await mind.chat("What's the weather in Tokyo and what's 15 * 23?");
+// Now chat normally - AI will use tools when appropriate const response = await mind.chat("What's the weather in Tokyo and what's 15 * 23?");
 // AI automatically calls getWeather('Tokyo') and calculate('15 * 23')
-// Then gives you a natural language response with the results!
+// Then provides a natural language response with the results
 ```

 ### Real-World Tool Examples